-VanderCook College of Music is a private, nonprofit school in an urban setting in Chicago, Illinois.
-Vandercook College Of Music was founded in 1909 and now enrolls around 289 students a year, including 107 undergrads.
+VanderCook College of Music is a private, nonprofit school in the urban setting of Chicago, Illinois.
+Vandercook College Of Music was founded in 1909 and the school now enrolls around 289 students per year, including 107 undergraduates.
+Vandercook College Of Music offers housing for students.
+The majority of students live on campus but first-year students are not required to live in the dorms.

 |Overall Acceptance Rate||89%|